 So when someone is engaged in gross immorality, loving them does not mean just supporting them or approving them no matter what; it must actually mean correcting them and helping them.
 Indeed, this is the only way we can relate to them that actually is love.
-This is because, if love ultimately ends in God, but “neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality [etc] will inherit the kingdom of God” (1 Cor 6:9-10), then to pretend that homosexuality is normal and good is actually to hate someone.
+Anything else is only superficial niceness.
+This is because, if love ultimately ends in God, but “neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality [etc] will inherit the kingdom of God” (1 Corinthians 6:9–10), then to pretend that homosexuality is normal and good is actually to hate someone.
 It is to exclude them from ultimately fulfilling that relational force in God.
 When you act in a way that ends up excluding someone from heaven, you are acting in a way that will finally deny them love forever.

 Love is not a temporary, comfortable relationship with someone here on earth, where you ignore their sin to get along with them and have a good time.
 Love is an eternal, unbreakable relationship with God and his people in the world to come.
 Sacrificing the latter for the sake of the former, rather than sacrificing the former for the sake of the latter, is ultimately to hate them.